wangyu-/tinyfecVPN/README.md

 ![image](/images/tinyFecVPN.PNG)

 Assume your local network to your server is lossy.
-Just establish a VPN connection with tinyFecVPN, access your server via this VPN connection, then your connection quality will be significantly improved.
+Just establish a VPN connection to your server with tinyFecVPN, access your server via this VPN connection, then your connection quality will be significantly improved.
 With well-tuned parameters , you can easily reduce packet-loss-rate to less than 0.01% .
 Besides reducing packet-loss-rate, tinyFecVPN can also significantly improve your TCP latency and TCP single-thread download speed.

 TinyFecVPN uses same lib as UDPspeeder, supports all FEC features of UDPspeeder.
 TinyFecVPN works at VPN mode,while UDPspeeder works at UDP tunnel mode.